'Growing up Internationally' talk:

 Berkshire Community College is now accepting applications for the college's associate degree in nursing (ADN) program.
 The deadline to apply is March 3.

 In order to be considered for the ADN program, students must submit an application along with an official high school transcript or GED as well as any official transcripts from any previous colleges they have attended.
 In addition, applicants are also required to submit a matriculation form, which is found on the college's website at berkshirecc.edu/ADN

 For more information about BCC's Allied Health and Nursing Programs, call the Admissions Office at (413) 236-1630.

-Science fair: Great Barrington Rudolf Steiner School invites the public to attend at 7 p.m. on Thursday, its fifth annual Student Science Fair and Open House, which will be held in the school auditorium at 35 West Plain Rd, Great Barrington.
+Science fair: Great Barrington Rudolf Steiner School invites the public to attend at 7 p.m.

 This year, close to 50 students will participate, many of whom are exploring issues of conservation and "green" solutions to everyday problems.

 To join the open house the same evening, contact Tracy Fernbacher at email@example.com or (413) 528-4015, ext.
 106.